nusids/ester/README.md

 ## ESTeR: Emotion-Sensitive TextRank

-The repo contains implementations, datasets, and other resources used for a our paper:
+The repo contains implementations, datasets, and other resources used for our paper:

 *ESTeR: Combining Word Co-occurrences and Word Associations for Unsupervised Emotion Detection.
 Sujatha Das Gollapalli, Polina Rozenshtein, See-Kiong Ng.
 Findings of EMNLP 2020.*

-The datasets and resources, which are not freely available, are excuded.
+The datasets and resources, which are not freely available for academic use, are excuded.

 = Python 3.6 =